 - 1 pinch red chilli powder

 - Using a slicer, cut the potatoes into 2-mm-thick slices.
-Alternatively, you can also use a sharp knife cut thin slices by hand.
+Alternatively, you can also use a sharp knife and cut thin slices by hand.
 Reserve the slices in a large bowl of water to prevent the potatoes from oxidizing.

 - Wash the potato slices in plenty of water to remove the starch.
 Doing so will allow the alu bhaja to crisp up nicely.
 Change the water 2–3 times during this process to make sure that most of the starch is gone.
 Drain the water when done.